Blue green deployment

 - Configure nginx to proxy requests to our application

-- Implement blue-green deployment
+- Implement blue-green deployment scripts

 - Test the complete blue-green deployment process